phpbench/phpbench/docs/report-generators.rst

   :language: bash
   :section: 2

-Note that this also reduces the length of the table.

-You can specify multiple columns.

 .. _generator_expression_expressions:

 Expressions
 -----------

-The expressions define the available columns:
+The expressions define the available columns, you can add or override
+expressions:

 .. approved:: ../examples/Command/report-generators-expressions
   :language: javascript